His pulp, his milk, his oil are an invitation to travel, but Coconut is also one of the few foods classified as a Superfood.

 Coconut oil helps maintain a healthy weight

-Coconut oil contains some fats known as Medium Chain Triglycerides that break down fats in your liver and help you burn energy.
-Coconut oil is also a natural appetite suppressant.
+Coconut oil contains Medium Chain Triglycerides, which help your liver break down fats and burn energy.
+Coconut oil can also be used as a natural appetite suppressant.

-Coconut contains around 50° of Lauric Acid.
-When coconut oil is enzymatically digested, it also forms a monoglyceride called Monolaurin.
-Both Lauric Acid and Monolaurin can kill harmful pathogens like bacteria, viruses and fungi and even Candida Albicans.
+Coconut contains approximately 50° Lauric Acid.
+When coconut oil is enzymatically digested, it produces Monolaurin, a monoglyceride.
+Both Lauric Acid and Monolaurin have the ability to kill harmful pathogens such as bacteria, viruses, fungi, and even Candida Albicans.

 Coconut raises HDL